People

 Jamie Ledbetter (BS UA)

-Jamie Ledbetter is an undergraduate at University of Arizona and is earning her B.S. in Mechanical Engineering with an expected graduation date of May 2026.
+Jamie Ledbetter is an undergraduate at University of Arizona and is earning her B.S. in Biosystems Engineering with an expected graduation date of May 2026.
 She has been involved in FIRST robotics, and specialized in mechanical design.
 She joined the IR Group in January 2023 to assist with data collection and analysis for MultiDrone/MultiSensor Research and other projects.